somerandomdev49/uh-oh/README.md

 ```

 As you can see, `uh-oh` makes it possible to use some functions
-or variables inside only some specific function. :D nice! uh oh!
+or variables inside only some specific function. :D nice! uh oh! i like it :D